-- If one security factor is compromised or broken, the attacker still has at least one more barrier to breach
+- If one security factor is compromised, the attacker has another barrier to get through.

 Was this pattern useful?